MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/sdn-multisite-overview.md

 ### Load balancing in SDN Multisite: Example scenario

 The following sections explain load balancing in Multisite through an example scenario, demonstrating both without and with migrating workload VMs.
-Suppose you have two Azure Stack HCI clusters with SDN Multisite enabled, each with its own SDN infrastructure deployed and configured.
+Suppose you have two Azure Local instances with SDN Multisite enabled, each with its own SDN infrastructure deployed and configured.
 In this scenario, a client wants to reach VM1 with IP address 10.0.0.5 and VIP of 11.0.0.5.

 #### Load balancing in SDN Multisite without migrating workload VMs